michaelrsweet/stringsutil/stringsutil.md

 - Tools for exporting, importing, and merging localization files.
 - Tool for reporting on the quality of a localization.
 - Tool for scanning C/C++ source files for localization strings.
-- Tool for doing a first pass machine translation.
+- Tool for doing a first pass machine translation using the LibreTranslate service/software.

 Apple ".strings" Files